Updated · May 20, 2022

 The pricing is:

-- Flexibits Premium for Families ($7.99/month or $64.99/year): For up to five people, includes all Fantastical and Cardhop features, iPhone and iPad compatibility, and priority email support.
+Offer includes $4.99/monthly payment option, all Fantastical and Cardhop features, iPhone and iPad compatibility, and priority email support.

 These prices are much lower than what Flexibits used to charge.
 You can find at least one one-star Cardhop review app rating due to the subscription’s previously steep price.